How To Prudently Maximize the Value of Economic Incentives

 by Kelley Rendziperis, on Feb 17, 2015 10:00:00 AM

 It is tempting during economic incentive negotiations for a company to try to obtain as many incentives as possible without considering the true economic value of the benefits or by making idealistic commitments.
 This is not merely a mistake made by companies, but by a plethora of economic incentive consultants as well.
-Since many consultants are compensated based on the value of incentives offered, they are motivated to increase an incentive package regardless of the economic incentive’s usefulness or economicincentives_62008036performance standards required by the community.
+Since many consultants are compensated based on the value of incentives offered, they are motivated to increase an incentive package regardless of the economic incentive’s usefulness or performance standards required by the community.
 The goal of any economic incentive negotiation should be to ensure the actual realization of the benefits being offered.
 To do this, a company must understand the value of an incentive, as well as minimize any long-term risk associated with performance standards.

 One of the more obvious, yet overlooked, factors is to evaluate the worth of certain incentives.
 Does the company have tax liability to offset with a credit?
 If not, is the credit refundable, transferrable or saleable?
 Is the company being offered a sales tax refund/exemption for items which are statutorily exempt anyway?
 These questions are important because most jurisdictions run a cost-benefit analysis when they are compiling an offer for a company, and they determine the value of the package without knowledge of whether a particular company can even benefit from a tax credit.
 That is why it is important to understand what type of assistance is necessary to benefit a project in advance of any negotiations so it can be conveyed to the community or economic development organization.